-Seahawks position overview: Safety seems set heading into 2020 with mid-season addition of Quandre Diggs
+Seahawks position overview: Safety seems set heading into 2020 with addition of Quandre Diggs

 Contract situation: One year remaining on original four-year rookie deal.

-2019 number to know: Missed five tackles in 28 attempts, according to PFR, in four regular season starts.
+2019 number to know: Missed five tackles in 28 attempts, according to PFR, in four regular-season starts.

 Marquise Blair